Zak Willis

-Zak Willis (born December 30, 1967) is an American former football coach.
-He Willis served as the head football coach at Pikeville College—now the University of Pikeville—from 2000 to 2002, at Newberry College from 2003 to 2008, and at Union College in Barbourville, Kentucky, from 2014 to 2016.
+Zak Willis (born December 30, 1967) is an American former college football coach.
+He served as the head football coach at Pikeville College—now the University of Pikeville—from 2000 to 2002, at Newberry College from 2003 to 2008, and at Union College in Barbourville, Kentucky, from 2014 to 2016.

 Coaching career

+Willis began his collegiate football career playing as a defensive end for the Furman Paladins from 1986 to 1987.
+He started his coaching career at Greenville College in Illinois, serving in various defensive roles, including defensive coordinator and assistant head coach, from 1992 to 1995.
+From 1996 to 1999, he was a graduate assistant at the University of South Carolina under head coaches Brad Scott and Lou Holtz, working as a tight ends coach and assistant to the recruiting coordinator.

 Willis was the first head football coach at Pikeville College in Pikeville, Kentucky.
 He held that position for three seasons, from 2000 until 2002.
 His coaching record at Pikeville was 16–12.

 In December 2002, Willis was named head coach at Newberry College in Newberry, South Carolina.
-While at Newberry he helped engineer one of the biggest turnarounds in college football.
-Willis's teams won the only two South Atlantic Conference championships in Newberry's history (2006, 2008 co-champions).
-During this time period, Newberry also emerged as a leader academically, posting the highest team GPA for any college football team in the South Atlantic Conference (2006, 2007).
-Willis's teams were also ranked in the top 25 in the nation for 29 consecutive weeks between 2006 and 2008.
-They posted a 15-game home win streak and an overall home record of 20–1 over the last three seasons of his tenure.
-Willis's overall record at Newberry College was 39–25 (.609), giving him the highest win percentage in Newberry football history.
-In Willis's nine-year career as a head coach he coached 69 all-conference performers, 40 All-Region players, and 16 All-Americans.
-Willis was fired from Newberry shortly after the 2009 spring game.
+Willis's teams won the only two South Atlantic Conference (SAC) championships in Newberry's history (2006, 2008 co-champions).
+During this period, Newberry posted the highest team GPA for any college football team in the SAC for the 2006 and 2007 seasons.
+His teams were ranked in the top 25 in the nation for 29 consecutive weeks between 2006 and 2008, and posted a 15-game home win streak over his final three seasons.
+Willis's overall record at Newberry College was 39–25.
+Willis was dismissed from Newberry shortly after the 2009 spring game.

 In 2009, Willis joined the staff at Michigan State University as a graduate assistant, working with the offensive line and in recruiting.
-Even though Willis went to Division 1A from D2, the graduate assistant position was considered a big step down; graduate assistants are usually reserved for students just graduating, hence the name.
-In 2010, the Spartans won their first Big Ten Conference championship in 20 years, and participated in the 2011 Capital One Bowl.
-In 2011, Willis was hired by Don Treadwell as recruiting coordinator and special teams coordinator at Miami University in Oxford, Ohio.
-His 2011 kickoff team led the nation in kickoff return yards allowed.
-The Miami recruiting class of 2012, under Willis's coordination, was ranked number one in the Mid-American Conference, a first since 2007.
+He remained at Michigan State for the 2009 and 2010 seasons.

+In February 2011, Willis was hired by head coach Don Treadwell to serve as the special teams and recruiting coordinator at Miami University in Oxford, Ohio.
+He was on the Miami coaching staff for the 2011 and 2012 seasons.

-In April 2014, Willis was introduced as the new head coach at Union College in Barbourville, Kentucky.
+In 2014, Willis was hired as the head coach at Union College in Barbourville, Kentucky.
 That fall the Bulldogs went 1–9.
 They had another 1–9 season in 2015.
+Willis resigned after nine games of the 2016 season.
+Andre Linn was appointed as interim head coach to replace him.